austin-gregory/austingregory.tech/content/post/blog_MPIO.md

 ## 1. Configure IP interfaces

 I set Xen host management IPs directly from the console after install, then added them to XCP-ng center to configure storage interfaces.
 FreeNAS is configured using the web interface.
-I use round robin as the path selector to double iSCSi performance of my 4 disk array.

 - XEN-MASTER